-Ellen is a fourth-year PhD student in chemical oceanography in the MIT-WHOI Joint Program.
-Broadly, her research uses Biogeochemical Argo floats to better understand carbon and oxygen cycling.
+Ellen joined the BOOMLAB in 2020, and she is a PhD candidate in chemical oceanography in the MIT-WHOI Joint Program.
+Broadly, her research uses Biogeochemical Argo (BGC-Argo) floats to better understand carbon and oxygen cycling.

 More specifically, her thesis work explores: